On Multi-Determinant Functors for Triangulated Categories: Introduction

 This kind of question is most adequately discussed using (colored) operads, or in other parlance, multicategories.
 This is because ring-like structures, such as those carried by a tensor triangulated category or a categorical ring, can be viewed as multiexact functors, that is, $n$-to-one functors which are exact, in the appropriate way, in each variable.
 More specifically, multiexact functors of triangulated categories are just $n$-functors

 which preserve distinguished triangles in each variable (again, plus a number of compatibility conditions).
-Then triangulated categories form an enriched multicategory where the categories of $n$-fold morphisms are precisely given by the multiexact functors and their natural transformations \cite{schnurer2018sixop}.
-Similarly, Picard groupoids can be made into a multicategory by adopting an analogous definition of multiexact functor (see \cite{ducrot2005cube,aldrovandi2015biex}).
+Then triangulated categories form a groupoid enriched multicategory where the categories of $n$-fold morphisms are precisely given by the multiexact functors and their natural isomorphisms \cite{schnurer2018sixop}.\footnote{This is slightly more restrictive than \cite{schnurer2018sixop}, which considers enrichments over linear categories.} Similarly, Picard groupoids can be made into a groupoid enriched multicategory by adopting an analogous definition of multiexact functor (see \cite{ducrot2005cube,aldrovandi2015biex}).
 Ring-like objects in both of these are the monoid objects in the multicategorical sense.

 Thus we extend the definition of a determinant functor to multicategories, and we call the result a \emph{multi-determinant functor.} The definition of multi-determinant functor can be given in two ways: as a clear extension of Breuning's determinant functor, and as a functor between ``complexes of cubes.''
 The former is the application of the idea of multiexactness to generalize Breuning's axioms of the determinant functor: we require that the standard axioms hold in each variable, plus certain compatibility conditions for the additivity data when two or more variables are involved.
 The latter are (truncated) complexes with a cubical shape modeled after Mac Lane's $Q$-construction \cite{maclane1956ann}.
 Like the original definition, they encode very precisely all the data expressing the multiexactness condition.
 (Additional inspirations for the definition of the cubical complexes come from the cubes and the $Q$-complexes used, respectively, in refs.\ \cite{burgos2000arith,mccarthy1996chain}.)